Use CH341A with AsProgrammer on Windows

 AsProgrammer is now ready.
 Use the toolbar buttons to read, write, erase and verify chip (hover the mouse cursor over them to see what the do).

 I tested it with 24C02 I2C EEPROM (256 bytes).
 Reading took less than a second.
 Programming took 36 seconds.
 Then I placed a SPI flash on the programmer.
-I didn’t even bother to see what’s marked on it, I used the Read ID button and it detected EN25F80 (1 Mbyte).
-Reading took 11 seconds and writing less than 2 minutes.
+I didn’t even bother to see what’s marked on it, I used the Read ID button and it detected W25Q128 (16 Mbytes).
+Reading took 2 and a half minutes and writing slightly more than 3 minutes.
 Note that some chips are write protected and you will need to alter protection registers (see the dropdown menu on the Unprotect toolbar button).

 1. I was using H341A with ASProgrammer to programm BIOS ms25x6435f 1.8 volt , perfect work - no errors , even was be able to fix original one